 There is 30 minutes between each service to allow and encourage time for nurturing relationships with one another over refreshments.

-At 10:45am, we also offer a Traditional Service in the Theatre.
+At 10:45am, we also offer a Traditional Service in the Theatre (There is no traditional service during the summer).
 The emphasis for this service is on a more traditional style of worship music with hymns and liturgical readings.
 The message is presented via video feed.
 It is usually about 70 minutes in length as well.

 At North Park, we believe that diversity of worship styles and formats are enriching to a community and can be used to draw many different generations into a meaningful connection with Jesus.